 Preventive strategies are crucial when managing bone health, especially after identifying risks through a DEXA body scan.
 These strategies are tailored to individual needs, focusing on maintaining or improving bone density effectively.
 Here are some key preventive measures:

-This approach underscores the importance of a personalized strategy in osteoporosis prevention, ensuring that each individual receives the most effective care based on their specific DEXA scan results and overall health profile.
-These measures not only help in maintaining bone density but also improve the overall quality of life, allowing individuals to stay active and independent longer.
+This approach emphasizes the importance of a personalized strategy in osteoporosis prevention, ensuring that each individual receives the most effective care tailored to their specific DEXA scan results and overall health profile.
+These measures not only help maintain bone density but also improve the overall quality of life, allowing individuals to stay active and independent for longer.

 Monitoring Treatment Progress

-As said before, the DEXA test is not only used for diagnosis but also for monitoring how well osteoporosis treatments are working.
+As mentioned earlier, the DEXA test is not only used for diagnosis but also for monitoring the effectiveness of osteoporosis treatments.
 By comparing the results of subsequent scans, doctors can determine the effectiveness of prescribed treatments and make adjustments if necessary.
 This ongoing monitoring is critical to the success of long-term treatment plans, providing both the doctor and patient with clear insights into the treatment’s effectiveness and facilitating informed decisions regarding future healthcare.

 Assessing Risk in Specific Demographics